 - Mainmast fitted in 1954 to meet new safety regulations - and new cafeteria facilities installed in the same year

-- Converted to an oil burning Yarrow water-tube boiler in early 1957 when one large elliptical funnel replaced her two funnels
+- Converted to an oil burning Yarrow water-tube boiler in early 1957.
+One large elliptical funnel incorporating ventilation replaced her two funnels

 - Radar installed in 1960.

 - Masts shortened in 1969 so that she could sail under the new Kingston Bridge on which a new motorway ran through Glasgow

 - After the 1969 season, Glasgow sailings were withdrawn (with the new bridge still unfinished) and she sailed out of Gourock

 - Lost her bow rudder in a collision with US tug Natick in July 1972 off the Cloch lighthouse and sailed for the remainder of the season with twisted bow plates

 Back to her old name for two seasons

 - Her original name was restored in 1976 after Cunard's Queen Mary was removed from the register.

 - In her later years, sailings to and from Glasgow (which had proven popular with passengers of the paddle steamer Waverley) were restored

 - Withdrawn in 1977 after local government tourist development grants were withdrawn in fsvour of the Waverley.

 - Her final cruise was an evening "Showboat" cruise from Largs to Rothesay and through the Kyles of Bute on September 12th 1977.

 - Earlier that day she had sailed light from Gourock to Largs then took a public cruise via Rothesay and Dunoon into Loch Long then back light from Largs to Gourock

 - Laid-up at East India Harbour, Greenock